Krakow is a uniquely charming city that will make you want to visit again and again.

 The location above the Cloth Hall means that when you out onto the balcony at the gallery, you will get a lovely view of the main square from above.

-Read more about the Underground Museum in my post about Museums in Krakow.
+Read more about the Underground Museum and other great museums to visit in my post about Museums in Krakow.

-When you take a walk around the Main Square, you will probably notice a huge hollow head lying on its side.
+When you take a walk around the main square in Krakow, you will probably notice a huge hollow head lying on its side.

 So what’s that?